engity-com/bifroest/docs/reference/auditlog/index.md

 Defines named audit logs that Bifröst uses to record security-relevant actions separately from the regular application log.
 Each [flow](../flow.md) references one of these entries by name.

-If `auditlog` is omitted or empty, Bifröst creates an implicit entry named `default` that is disabled.
-While an entry is disabled, it does not create keys, directories, or network connections.
+If `auditlog` is omitted or empty, Bifröst creates a disabled `default` entry.
+With both audit logging and recording disabled, no signing key, journal, Recording repository or delivery connection is created.
+Recording can be enabled independently, without an audit journal.

 ## Properties